18 Awesome Day Trips From Eugene, OR

 Distance from Eugene: 2.5 hour drive

-If you’re planning on taking drive through Central Oregon, you absolutely have to spend some time in Bend.
-If you didn’t know, Bend, Oregon is an absolute outdoor haven all year round.
-It’s one of my favorite cities in all of the United States!
+If you’re planning on taking a drive through Central Oregon, you absolutely have to spend some time in Bend.
+If you didn’t know, Bend is an absolute outdoor haven all year round.
+It’s one of my favorite cities in all of the USA!

-Summers are ideal for floating down the Deschutes River, hiking, biking, rock climbing, and water sports, while winters are perfect for skiing or snowboarding on Mt.
+Summers are all about floating the Deschutes River, chasing the many waterfalls in the area, hiking, biking, rock climbing, and paddleboarding, while winters mean skiing and snowboarding on Mt.
 Bachelor.

 8. Smith Rock State Park